Grayslake Community HS District 127:

 Students are bound by the Grayslake Community High School District 127 Acceptable Use Policy, Administrative Procedures, and all other guidelines for all Chromebook use.

 The District utilizes an Internet content filter that is in compliance with the federally mandated Children’s Internet Protection Act (CIPA).

-- Students are allowed to install appropriate educational Chrome web apps and extension.
+Students are allowed to install appropriate educational Chrome web apps and extensions.
 The Grayslake Community High School District 127 Acceptable Use Policy applies to all Chrome web apps and extensions individually added by the student.

 The District will maintain a log of all students and assigned Chromebooks.
 The log includes the Chromebook serial number, District 127 asset tag number, student name, and the local student ID.

 Anyone using a Grayslake Community High School District 127 Chromebook, using District equipment and/or the District network systems has no expectation of privacy in such use.
 The District has the right to, and does, monitor use of these systems.

 Monitoring Software - Teachers, school administrators, and the technology department staff may use monitoring software that allows them to view the screens and activity on a student Chromebook.
 This allows teachers to review student classwork and school officials to ensure student safety.

 10. Expectations for Using Your Chromebook at School

 Students are expected to bring a fully charged Chromebook to school every day and bring their Chromebooks to all classes unless specifically advised not to do so by their teacher.

 Students may set school appropriate backgrounds and themes for their Chromebook.